lprfernandes/learning_csharp/C#.md

 Contains the CompareTo method for us to specify.
 Its what the sort will base itself to sort the collection.
 It will compare the 2nd element to the 1st, the 3rd to the 2nd, etc.The method returns int and the value it returns will be descriptive of what its relative position in relation to the object that is being compared to:

- returns 0 = Means that the "this" and the object are in the same position (unchanged) returns <0 = Means that the "this" comes first than the param returns >0 = Means that the "this" comes after than the param
+ returns 0 = Means that the "this" and the object are in the same position (unchanged) <br>
+ returns <0 = Means that the "this" comes first than the param <br>
+ returns >0 = Means that the "this" comes after than the param <br>

 Ex:

         //In case of comparing ints (will return -1,0,1) Employee otherEmp = (Employee)other;
         return this.EmpId - otherEmp.EmpId